10 Best Willamette Valley Wineries | TOP Picks From a Local!

 After tasting world-renowned Pinot Noir and Chardonnay, experiencing the growing restaurant scene, and taking in unforgettable views with a snow-capped Mt.
 Hood and Mt.
 Jefferson in the background, you'll have a trip for the books!

 See my top picks for the best wineries in Willamette Valley.
-Click the icon in the very top left to see a list view of each pinned location.
-Click the top right button to enlarge the map.
-Click the star to save to your own Google Maps account.
-To access this map once saved (after clicking the star), open Google Maps (on your phone/computer/tablet), click the menu button, go to "your places", select "maps", and you will see this map listed.
+Click the icon on the top left to see a list view of each pinned location.
+Select the top right button to enlarge the map (which will automatically save it to YOUR Google Maps).
+To access this map once saved, open Google Maps (on your phone/computer/tablet), click the "You" on the very bottom, scroll to the bottom and select "Maps".
+Your newly saved map should be listed at the top.

 1. Soter Vineyards

-Soter Vineyards is usually the first place I send friends who are visiting Willamette Valley for the first time.
-It's a special place that deserves a spot at the top.
+Soter Vineyards is usually the first place I send friends who are visiting the Willamette Valley for the first time.
+It's a special place that deserves a spot at the top and embodies the Oregon wine country vibe.

-There are a scatting of tables in the main cabin and a few private cabins spaced throughout the property.
+There are a scattering of tables in the main cabin and a few private cabins spaced throughout the property.
 It never feels crowded or loud.
 Sotor has done a wonderful job of keeping their space relaxed.
-The last time I was here our tasting was in one of the private cabins and it couldn't have been a more enjoyable experience.
+The last time I was here, our tasting was in one of the private cabins and it couldn't have been a more enjoyable experience.

 The classic tasting takes you through 5 wines for $45.

-Each tasting comes with detailed explanations of the vineyard, the Willamette Valley wine region, how they utilize biodynamic farming, and more interesting tidbits.
+Each tasting is accompanied by detailed explanations of the vineyard and the Willamette Valley wine region, the application of biodynamic farming, and other interesting insights.

 A menu of light snacks, cheese, and charcuterie boards is also available.